-Who is vulnerable
+Who is vulnerable?

-- Children from all kinds of backgrounds can become radicalised.
-Here are some common factors to look out for that may make young people vulnerable to radicalisation.

-- It's important to know the factors that may make some students more vulnerable to radicalisation.
-The following is a guide only, but use your professional judgment to assess students' vulnerability!
+People from all kinds of backgrounds can become radicalised.
+The following is a guide only, you must use your professional judgment to assess vulnerability and/or susceptibility to radicalisation!

 - o Struggling with a sense of identity

 - o Becoming distanced from their cultural or religious background

 - o Questioning their place in society

 - o Family issues

 - o Experiencing a traumatic event

 - o Experiencing racism or discrimination

 - o Difficulty in interacting socially and lacking empathy

 - o Difficulty in understanding the consequences of their actions

 - o Low self-esteem

-• Any of these issues make children more susceptible to believing that extremists' claims are the answer to their problems.
+- Any of these issues make children more susceptible to believing that extremists' claims are the answer to their problems - conspiracy theorists etc, online extremist narratives that appear to justify violence and/or division.